gladly-team/next-firebase-auth/README.md

 * It does not need to make a network request to refresh an expired ID token, so it will, on average, be faster than `withAuthUserTokenSSR`.
 * It does *not* check for token revocation.
 If you need verification that the user's credentials haven't been revoked, you should always use `withAuthUserTokenSSR`.

+⚠️ Do not use this when `cookies.signed` is set to `false`.
+Doing so is a potential security risk, because the authed user cookie values could be modified by the client.

 This takes the same options as `withAuthUserTokenSSR`.

 #### `useAuthUser()`